Navigate through code by using the Visual Studio debugger

 Run to a cursor location

 To run to the cursor location, in source code or the Call Stack window, select the line you want to break at, and then right-click and select Run To Cursor, or select Ctrl+F10.
-Selecting Run To Cursor is like setting a temporary breakpoint.
+Selecting Run To Cursor is similar to setting a temporary breakpoint.

 Force run to a cursor location